microsoft/DeepSpeed/benchmarks/communication/README.md

   --dist {deepspeed,torch}
-                        Distributed DL framework to use --scan                Enables scanning all message sizes --all-reduce          Run all_reduce
+                        Distributed DL framework to use --scan                Enables scanning all message sizes --raw                 Print the message size and latency without units --all-reduce          Run all_reduce
   --all-gather          Run all_gather
   --all-to-all          Run all_to_all